 The intention is that the monitoring framework of the Core Strategy will be used to undertake policy monitoring.
 This allows for a comprehensive monitoring overview to be implemented through the AMR process.

+Regeneration and Housing

+Economic Development & Planning Department

-Regeneration and Housing Ribble Valley Borough Council Council Offices Church Walk Clitheroe Lancashire www.ribblevalley.gov.uk contact@ribblevalley.gov.uk
+Ribble Valley Borough Council

+Council Offices

+Church Walk

+Clitheroe

+Lancashire

 BB7 2RA